Abdullah Jamal

 Load Disaggregation & Smart Meter Analytics

-Research on hourly smart meter data, separating space heating and non-space-heating electricity demand, and interpreting energy demand patterns in public buildings.
-The aim is to support data-driven building energy analysis with transparent methods that can help explain how buildings use electricity over time.
+Research on hourly smart meter data, separating space-heating and non-space-heating electricity demand, and interpreting energy demand patterns in public buildings.

 hourly smart meter dataspace heating loadnon-space-heating loadpublic buildings